schibsted/account-sdk-ios-web/README.md

       **Note:** If the refresh token request fails, due to the refresh token itself having expired or been invalidated by the user, the SDK will log the user out.
 * Upon opening the app, the last logged-in user can be resumed by the SDK by trying to read previously stored tokens from the keychain storage.
+This will be handled by once invoking `Client.resumeLastLoggedInUser(completion: @escaping (User?) -> Void)` upon app start.

 ## Simplified Login